SegwangKim/neural-seq2grid-module/README.md

 mathematics_dataset (https://github.com/deepmind/mathematics_dataset)
 ```

-The followings commands are for generating data, training a model, and evaluating the model.
+The following commands are for generating data, training a model, and evaluating the model.

 Refer to ``example_arithmetic_and_algorithmic.sh`` or ``example_babi.sh`` for variable settings, e.g., PROBLEM, HPARAMS_SET, MODEL and so on.